Inter-particle potentials in a scalar QFT with a Higgs-like mediating field: Appendix B: Four Particle State

-Collecting the above results leads to the total interparticle potential for the four identical particle system in the case when $\mu = 0$, $\x_1 = \x_3$ and $\x_2 = \x_4$ which is given in equation (\ref{EQ:V_1212}).

-For the case when $\mu > 0$, the exponential factors in the integrand for the quartic potential (\ref{EQ:V_Q1234B}) modify the expression for $V_Q$.
-Following similar steps as those leading to equation (\ref{EQ:V_Q1212A}), we obtain the result

-where $\varrho_1$, $\varrho_2$ and $x_{21}$ are as before.
+where $\varrho_1$, $\varrho_2$ and $x_{21}$ are given below equation (\ref{EQ:STEP1A}).
 The result of the integration over the variable $\varrho$ can be expressed in terms of the exponential integral (\ref{EQ:EXPINT}) and is given in equation (\ref{EQ:V_Q1212MU}).
-The remaining integrals have to be integrated numerically.
+The remaining integrals have to be evaluated numerically.

-\section{Appendix C (Gaussian parametrization)}
+\section{Appendix C: Gaussian Parametrization}

 In this section we present an alternative method for evaluating the cubic and the quartic potential contributions $V_C$ and $V_Q$ for the three and four identical particle cases.
-The invariance under rotations and translations of the coordinates becomes explicit in this method.
+The invariance of the potentials $V_C$ and $V_Q$ under rotations and translations of the coordinates becomes explicit in this method.

 We shall write the denominators of equations (\ref{EQ:V_C123}), (\ref{EQ:V_C1234}) and (\ref{EQ:V_Q1234}) using a technique which enables us to perform Gaussian integration over the momentum variables.
 We use the following identity and the Gaussian integration formula: